AI & ML

 MetricHow to measureTarget range (typical)If it slips…

-Task success rateGolden set + live shadow runs80–95% depending on taskEscalations rise; CSAT drops
+Task success rateGolden set + shadow runs against live trafficTask-dependent; set an explicit error budgetEscalations rise; satisfaction drops

-Tool-call semantic accuracyDid it act on the correct entity?>98% for payments/accessWrong customer, wrong amount, wrong system
+Tool-call semantic accuracyCorrect entity, correct action, correct parametersVery high for money/access workflowsWrong customer, wrong amount, wrong system

-Mean time to recover (MTTR)Time from failure to safe resolutionMinutes (ops); hours (back office)Backlogs pile up; human burnout
+Mean time to recover (MTTR)Time from failure detection to safe resolutionShort enough to prevent queue blowupsBacklogs and human burnout

 # Pseudocode: policy-gated tool execution